 - 1) Integrated Processes Rate (IPR) analysis.
 The IPR method provides detailed process rate information for each physical process in CAMx (i.e., advection, diffusion, deposition, emissions, and chemistry) for selected grid cells and selected species (Wang, Langstaff, and Jeffries, 1995).
 The IPR outputs can be analyzed to determine what processes governed the model-predicted concentrations at any time and place.
 IPR information has often been plotted as a time series of process contributions for specific cells or groups of cells.
 IPR outputs have also been used to check the mass balance in the host model, i.e., to determine whether model concentrations are fully explained by the diagnosed process information or whether unexpected artifacts are occurring.
 The IPR data are relatively easy to interpret and can be analyzed using simple tools such as spreadsheets.
-Currently, only the IPR analysis has been extended to the PM modules in CAMx.
+IPR works for all gas and PM mechanisms and with PiG.
 IPR does not work with the ACM2 vertical diffusion option. - 2) Integrated Reaction Rate (IRR) analysis.
 The IRR method provides detailed reaction rate information for all reactions in the chemical mechanism for selected grid cells (Jeffries and Tonnesen, 1994).
 The IRR data can be analyzed to determine how the chemical changes occurring in the model are related to the chemical mechanism.
 For example, by analyzing rate information over groups of reactions it is possible to quantify chemically meaningful attributes such as radical initiation rates, radical propagation efficiencies, chain lengths, etc. Since these analyses tend to be complex, IRR data generally require post-processing to be useful.
-IRR is implemented for the SAPRC99 and CB05 chemical mechanisms (see Chapter 5, Table 5-1).
+IRR is implemented for the CB05 chemical mechanism, and partially for CB6r2; it is not implemented for other CB6 variants or for SAPRC07 (see Chapter 5, Table 5-1).

 3) Chemical Process Analysis (CPA).
 CPA is related to the IRR method but is designed to be more user friendly and accessible.
-As mentioned above, IRR data are generally only useful after the data have been post-processed into chemically meaningful parameters.
-With CPA, a selection of useful parameters is calculated from IRR data within CAMx and then output to gridded files (Tonnesen and Dennis, 2000).
+With CPA, a selection of useful parameters is calculated from IRR data within CAMx and then output to gridded files for entire grids (Tonnesen and Dennis, 2000).
 The gridded CPA files use the same format as the gridded concentration outputs and can be visualized and processed using standard post-processing tools.
-CPA is implemented for the SAPRC99 and CB05 chemical mechanisms (see Chapter 5, Table 5-1).
+CPA is implemented for the CB05 chemical mechanism, and partially for CB6r2; it is not implemented for other CB6 variants or for SAPRC07 (see Chapter 5, Table 5-1).

-10.1.1 Integrated Process Rate Analysis
+9.1.1 Integrated Process Rate Analysis

-The specific processes that are reported by IPR are listed in Table 10-1.
+The specific processes that are reported by IPR are listed in Table 9-1.
 This information is output for each chemical species selected for inclusion in the average concentration output file, and for each grid cell selected for analysis.
 The process rates are integrated across each model output time interval (normally hourly).
 Taken together, this information provides a complete description of how the species concentration changed across the output time interval and the magnitude of all of the processes that caused this change.
-Information is output in the concentration units used internally within CAMx ( $\mu$ mole/m for gases, $\mu$ g/m for PM species).
-A gas conversion factor (ppm/ $\mu$ mole/m) specific to the grid cell/time period is also output to allow conversion to mixing ratio (ppm) for comparison of gas species with CAMx average concentration outputs.
+Information is output in the concentration units used internally within CAMx (μ mole/m3 for gases, μ g/m3 for PM species).
+A gas conversion factor (ppm/ μ mole/m3) specific to the grid cell/time period is also output to allow conversion to mixing ratio (ppm) for comparison of gas species with CAMx average concentration outputs.
 For PM species, the conversion factor is always 1.
 Grid cell volume is also output to allow aggregation across grid cells.